Jason Haley

 Semantic Kernel Hello World WebSearchEnginePlugin

+UPDATE: The Bing Search APIS are being deprecated.
+See the announcement for more details: Bing Search APIs retiring on August 11, 2025.
+I have updated the post and corresponding Github code to use the Brave connector instead.
 A couple of weeks ago I thought I’d written my last of these blogs, mainly due to me getting more in depth with Semantic Kernel.
 However, after I watched Will Velida’s video Using Bing Search API in the Semantic Kernel SDK … I couldn’t help but wonder what the API calls were behind the scenes.
-Will does a great job at explaining how to use the plugin and the Bing resource needed to make calls to the search API, so I won’t get into that part of it - I want to focus on the usefulness and API calls made by the plugin.

 Semantic Kernel Hello World Plugins Part 3